mozilla/pkipolicy/rootstore/policy.md

   - has been approved for the type of certificates to be issued (email, TLS, or EV TLS); and
   - will operate under the same policies and practices as the previous review, and under the same scope of audit reporting as the prior subordinate CA certificate.
 (Newer versions of policies and practices MAY be used, provided that the subordinate CA operator follows the same versions of the policies for both the existing and new CA certificates.)
 - As of May 1, 2022, the subordinate CA operator was already transitively trusted for issuing the same type of certificates under an existing subordinate CA certificate issued by a root CA in Mozilla’s trust store.
-- The root CA operator is cross-signing a root certificate of another CA operator that is currently in Mozilla’s root store, and that other CA operator:
+- The root CA operator is cross-signing a CA certificate of another CA operator that is currently in Mozilla’s root store, and that other CA operator:
   - will only be able to issue the same type of certificate (email, TLS, or EV TLS) that they are already approved for in Mozilla’s root store; and
-  - will operate both the cross-signed certificate and their root certificate under the same policies, practices, and scope of audit that their root certificate was approved for.
-(Newer versions of policies and practices MAY be used, provided that the cross-signed CA operator follows the same versions of the policies for both the cross-signed certificate and their root certificate.)
+  - will operate both the cross-signed certificate and their CA certificate(s) under the same policies, practices, and scope of audit that their CA certificate was approved for.
+Newer versions of policies and practices MAY be used, provided that the cross-signed CA operator follows the same versions of the policies for both the cross-signed certificate and their CA certificate(s).

 -----